Kihumba/private-/Phase-A/Curriculum/8 - Sorting and Searching/README.md

 **Skill Description**
 ----------
-By the end of Phase A - Homestudy, aspiring Andelans should know several sorting and searching algorithms.
-They are also able to implement these algorithms in Python.
+Aspiring Andelans know several sorting and searching algorithms.
+They determine which of the searching or sorting algorithms is efficient for the problem at hand and implement the algorithm using Python.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to:
+After attaining this skill, and as a demonstration of it, I will have:

-1. Complete and pass Proctor assessment that tests knowledge on Searching and Sorting.
+1. A score of 80% or higher in the sorting and searching module on Proctor.

 **Objectives**